-12. Restriction on membership
+12. Restriction on memberMembership

-- 12.1 An individual who is a member of a constituency, or of a class within a constituency, may not while membership of that constituency or class continues, be a member of any other constituency or class. - 12.2 An individual who satisfies the criteria for membership of the Staff Constituency may not become or continue as a member of any constituency other than the Staff Constituency. - 12.3 An individual must be at least 16 years old to become a member of the trust. - 12.4 Further provisions as to the circumstances in which an individual may not become or continue as a member of the trust are set out in Annex 9 Further Provisions.
+- An individual who is a member Member of a constituency Constituency, may not while member Member ship of that constituency or class Constituency Constituency or class Class. - 12.2 An individual who satisfies the criteria for member_Member ship of the Staff Constituency may not become or continue as a member_Member of any constituency other than the Staff Constituency. - 12.3 An individual must be at least 16 years old to become a memberMember of the trustTrust. - 12.4 Further provisions as to the circumstances in which an individual may not become or continue as a member Member of the trust are set out in --Annex 9 Further Provisions.